 To start, good planning is essential to a successful paver project.
 The first step is to measure the area and then use graph paper to make a scaled drawing of the immediate area.
 Also, it’s important to check if there are any underground pipes or cables to avoid while digging.

-Then, mark or outline the project area, which helps to see exactly where the work area will be.
+Then mark or outline the project area, which helps to see exactly where the work area will be.

 Can I install pavers on my own?
 Is it worth it?

-You can install pavers by yourself, but you always have to keep in mind that professional skills are a guarantee that your project will have a higher quality than doing it on your own and there is also the amount of time it’s gonna take to consider.
-If you do all the labor alone, we are 100% sure that it’s gonna take more time than hiring a professional for the work.
+There is also the amount of time it’s going to take to consider.
+If you do all the labor alone, we are 100% sure that it’s going to take more time than hiring a professional for the work.

-It’s a fact that hiring a professional installer costs more, but also ensures your pavers will be built properly and last for a very long time.
 While a DIY paver patio costs about 50% less than hiring a professional contractor, you have no guarantee of lasting and a lot of things can go wrong in the process.
 Plus, if you add up the cost of your hours, you will not be surprised to find out it’s cheaper to hire a pro.